freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/visual-scripting/node-reference.md

 This node assigns a given value to a lamp defined by its mapped ID.
 This also triggers the lamp changed event.

-In the example, we have defined a player variable of type `Boolean` called *Yellow Bank Lit*.
+In the example, we have defined a player variable of type `bool` called *Yellow Bank Lit*.
 We synchronize the lamp status with the variable by setting the lamp with the ID `l_yellow_bank` to the value of the variable when it changes.

 ![Set Lamp](set-lamp-example.png)